Chapter 3:

 Without another word, he turned his back to her.
 Mordhun sneered as she retreated from the path.

 For days, this had been her life.
 Painful exercises and lectures on nations she couldn’t remember.
-At every turn, the other disciples reminded her she didn’t belong.
+And at every turn, the other disciples reminded her she didn’t belong.
 Of course I don’t belong.
 It’s not because I’m a commoner.
 It’s because I genuinely shouldn’t be here, I don’t need the reminders.
 Pricks.